We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - Working Tax Credit run-on (the payment someone receives for a further four weeks after they stop qualifying for Working Tax Credit)

-Children who receive a qualifying benefit in their own right are also allowed to receive free school meals.
+School children living on their own (16-19 year olds) who receive a qualifying benefit in their own right can also get free school meals.

 Please Note that from 1 April 2018, all existing free school meals claimants will continue to receive free school meals whilst Universal Credit is rolled out.
 This will apply even if their earnings rise above the new threshold during that time.
 In addition, any child gaining eligibility for free school meals after 1 April 2018 will be protected against losing free school meals during the Universal Credit rollout period.